webmasterkai/wayoffthegrid/docs/orientation/9-electronics.md

 # Electronics

+## Electronic Equipment

+All electronic equipment serviced by the yacht's 12 volt electric circuit should be separately protected by a fuse or circuit breaker of appropriate size.
+If a large number of electronics are to be added, a branch panel of breakers may be required.
+Make sure that the polarity for electronic accessories is correct, and that they are installed according to the manufacturer's recommendation.

+GGA

 #### Through Hull Fittings

 If other than standard through hull fittings are required and are to be added after the yacht is built, consult a service department to determine the correct positioning of the through hull fitting.
 Directions concerning the components and installation of the through hull fittings should be supplied with the unit.
 Remember that the hull contains core material.
 Refer to Sec.
 8-3 for areas that were left intentionally without.